-All specimens are to be pinned and labeled by the exhibitor.
-No purchased specimens allowed
+All specimens are to be pinned and labeled by the 4-H member.
+No purchased specimens allowed.

-Boxes to be not more than 12 inches high \times 18 inches wide and landscape orientation, so they fit in display racks.
+Boxes to be no more than 12 inches high x 18 inches wide and landscape orientation, so they fit in display racks.
 The glass top should slide out the 12-inch side.
 No projects over 50 pounds allowed.